-Effective immediately, the Air Force has granted a temporary exemption to the aerobic, push-up and sit-up components of the standard Air Force fitness assessment until Dec.1, 2019, for Airmen in Combat Control (1C2X1), Combat Rescue Officer (13DX), Pararescue (1T2X1), Special Tactics Officer (13CX), Survival Evasion Resistance Escape (1T0X1), Special Operations Weather Officer (15WXH) and Special Operations Weather Technician (1W0X2) Air Force Specialty Codes.
+The Air Force has extended the temporary exemption to the aerobic, push-up and sit-up components of the standard Air Force fitness assessment until Nov.
+30, 2020, for Airmen in Combat Control (1C2X1), Combat Rescue Officer (13DX), Pararescue (1T2X1), Special Tactics Officer (13CX), Special Operations Weather Officer (15WXH) and Special Reconnaissance (1Z4X1) Air Force Specialty Codes.

 Airmen in these AFSCs will continue to be exempt from the standard fitness assessment, but are still required to complete the abdominal circumference component in addition to their occupational AFSC-specific fitness assessment annually, conducted by a certified physical training leader.

 These exemptions are contingent upon each career field manager resuming and continuing development and validation of their new AFSC-specific, operationally specific/relevant fitness assessments.

 The Air Force recently updated guidance on the Special Warfare Airman Fitness Assessment Exemption policy for Air Liaison Officer (13L) and Tactical Air Control Party (1C4) Airmen.
 Effective June 1, 2018, the Tier 1 FA exemption applies only to ALO and TACP duty AFSC Airmen who have been awarded the 3, 5 or 7 skill-level and/or who are assigned to certain special experience identifier-coded positions (SEIs O9C, 262, 279, 316 and 914) on a unit manning document.
 All other ALO/TACP personnel must continue to take the Tier 1 FA and follow current test frequency procedures identified in AFI 36-2905, Fitness Program.